awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 ### Delete a Hyperparameter tuning Job<a name="delete-hyperparametertuning-jobs"></a>

-Use the following command to stop a hyperparameter job in Amazon SageMaker\.
+Use the following command to stop a hyperparameter job in SageMaker\.

 ```
 kubectl delete hyperparametertuningjob xgboost-mnist-hpo
 ```

-This command removes the hyperparameter tuning job and associated training jobs from your Kubernetes cluster and stops them in Amazon SageMaker\.
-Jobs that have stopped or completed do not incur any charges for Amazon SageMaker resources\.
-Amazon SageMaker does not delete hyperparameter tuning jobs\.
-Stopped jobs continue to show on the Amazon SageMaker Console\.
+This command removes the hyperparameter tuning job and associated training jobs from your Kubernetes cluster and stops them in SageMaker\.
+Jobs that have stopped or completed do not incur any charges for SageMaker resources\.
+SageMaker does not delete hyperparameter tuning jobs\.
+Stopped jobs continue to show on the SageMaker Console\.

 Your output should look like the following: